Best Home Theater Systems for 2019

-7.1 system, on the other hand, will have both a pair of side and back speakers, in addition to the aforementioned front ones, giving you even more immersive surround feeling.
+Quality 7.1 systems, on the other hand, will have both a pair of side and back speakers, in addition to the aforementioned front ones, giving you even more immersive surround feeling.

 As a rule of thumb, when choosing the best setup for you, you should consider the size of the room where you'll be using that system.
 The smaller the room, the smaller the system required to get the job done.
 So, if you have limited space, the 5.1 system will be more than enough.
 On the other hand, a 7.1 setup is excellent for a large area, where you could place the additional speaker above and behind you.